Review of Economics and Economic Methodology (REEM)

 Tej Gonza, MSc, Editor-in-chief, Institute for economic democracy (IED), firstname.lastname@example.org

-Urban Sušnik, PhD, Editor-in-chief, Faculty of Economics, University of Ljubljana, email@example.com
+Urban Sušnik, PhD, Editor-in-chief, School of Economics and Business, University of Ljubljana, email@example.com

 For more information please contact as at email@example.com.